gavento/l-model/README.md

 For graph6 format support, you need nauty-24r2.
 Run `make get-nauty` to download and compile it.
 This needs `wget`.
 Then run `make all`.

-To only build the plantri version, run `make lshape-plantri`.
+To only build the plantri version, run `make lmodel-plantri`.

 ## Running

-`./lshape-nauty` reads graphs in "graph6" format, `./lshape-plantri` reads graphs in "plantri" format, both programs read one graph per line from STDIN.
-The programs search all L-shape intersection representations of the graph and have the same output.
+`./lmodel-nauty` reads graphs in "graph6" format, `./lmodel-plantri` reads graphs in "plantri" format, both programs read one graph per line from STDIN.
+The programs search for an L-model of the graph and have the same output.

 * STDOUT contains only progress information (every 10000 graphs and in the end) prefixed by "I" and the graphs that do NOT have a representation prefixed by "N".